muslumhanozturk/AWS-Python-Linux-DevOps-Hands-On/DevOps/Docker/S5A-docker-06-compose-operations/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

 - Check if the `Docker Compose`is working.
-Should see something like `docker-compose version 1.26.2, build 1110ad01`
+Should see something like `Docker Compose version v2.20.3`

 ```bash
 docker-compose --version